 Welcome to my online home!

-Most of my writing and teaching is in ethical theory, applied ethics, and the history and philosophy of biology and science.
+Most of my writing and teaching is in ethical theory, applied ethics, philosophy of law, and the history and philosophy of biology and science.
 Recently I have been doing a lot of work in ethical issues of emerging technologies as well as in the ethics of terrorism and torture.
 Each of these projects has culminated in books.
 For the technology part, see What Is Nanotechnology and Why Does It Matter: From Science to Ethics (Wiley-Blackwell, 2010).
 For the terrorism and torture part, see Terrorism, Ticking Time-Bombs, and Torture (University of Chicago Press, 2012; also see here).
 A separate page for my edited books will give you more information on them as well.
 Finally, I am the current editor of Public Affairs Quarterly, of which more information is available at the journal’s website.

 Thanks for taking the time to look around the site and feel free to email me.